connexcs/docs/docs/apps/architecture/scriptforge-examples/env-var.md

-# How to use Environmental Variable in ScriptForge
+# How to use Environmental Variables in ScriptForge

 ## Abstract